Miami Cardiac & Vascular Institute Structural & Congenital Heart Disease Program

-The heart doctor will check your child and listen to their heart and lungs.
-The location and loudness of the murmur will help the doctor make the diagnosis.
+The heart care provider will check your child and listen to their heart and lungs.
+The location and loudness of the murmur will help the provider make the diagnosis.

-Your child’s doctor may then do tests to confirm the diagnosis.
-The tests your child has depend on their age and condition, and the doctor’s preferences.
+Your child’s healthcare provider may then do tests to confirm the diagnosis.
+The tests your child has depend on their age and condition, and the provider's preferences.